CM4all/beng-proxy/doc/translation.rst

 request handler plus a ``CHAIN`` packet with opaque payload.
 Once that request handler has generated the response, :program:`beng-proxy` sends another translation request containing a copy of the ``CHAIN`` packet and a ``STATUS`` packet.
+Additionally, the ``CHAIN_HEADER`` may contain the value of the ``X-CM4all-Chain`` response header, if one exists in the current HTTP response.

 Now the translation server generates another request handler, or ``BREAK_CHAIN`` to send the pending response to the browser as-is.

 Example::